0800 864 699 24 HR QUERIES

 Mr Sazile Qweleka

-Executive Manager: Operations & Maintenance
+Executive Manager: Operations

-Bachelor of Technology (Mechanical Engineering), Master of Business Administration
+Bachelor of Technology (Mechanical Engineering) • Master of Business Administration

 Mr Qweleka joined Amatola Water in August 2010 as a Programmes Manager in the Operations Division.
 He has vast experience in the public and private sectors in the fields of programmes management, production systems, operations, and engineering maintenance.